denasara0/Antisemitism-detection/reports/final_report.md

 ### **2.2 Model Architecture**

 #### **Custom Antisemitism Model**
-Our custom model was built using a transformer-based architecture, specifically fine-tuned for haate detection:
+Our custom model was built using a transformer-based architecture, specifically fine-tuned for hate detection:

 ```python
 # Model training configuration